-Father Juan will bring his vitality, cultural heritage, and passion to his ministry role and plans to foster outreach to all members in the community and offer opportunities to foster hope not just on Sundays but in their daily lives.
+Father Juan brought his vitality, cultural heritage, and passion to his ministry role and fostered outreach to all members in the community and offered opportunities to foster hope not just on Sundays but in their daily lives.
 His memory and influence continues to inspire the parish.

 Father Juan was born in the South Bronx in New York City, raised Roman Catholic, and received into the Episcopal Church as an adult in 1998.
 He was ordained to the priesthood in the Diocese of Michigan in June 2014.
 He served his Curacy at St. Stephen’s, Troy, MI, and also served as co-founder of La Iglesia Detroit and as a Curate Missioner for Hispanic Ministry in the Diocese of Michigan.